gjcooper/VAULT/01_articles/kvam2022rational.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Kvam, Peter D.; Alaukik, Abhay; Mims, Callie E.; Martemyanova, Arina; Baldwin, Matthew"
+author: Kvam, Peter D.; Alaukik, Abhay; Mims, Callie E.; Martemyanova, Arina; Baldwin, Matthew
-title: "Rational inference strategies and the genesis of polarization and extremism"
+title: Rational inference strategies and the genesis of polarization and extremism
-publication: "Scientific Reports"
+publication: Scientific Reports
 date: 2022-05-05
 citekey: kvam2022rational
 aliases:
-    - "Rational inference strategies and the genesis of polarization and extremism"
+  - Rational inference strategies and the genesis of polarization and extremism
 ---

 # Rational inference strategies and the genesis of polarization and extremism